sourcecred/cred/README.md

   week.
 The `maxSimultaneousDistributions` parameter determines how many weeks of "back-distributions" to generate if the command hasn't been run in a while (or ever).
-- Run `yarn load && yarn graph && yarn score && yarn site && yarn serve` if you want to load the data, create and score the graph, setup the site, and then serve on localhost.
+- Run `yarn go` to load all the data and recalculate scores.
+Run `yarn go --no-load` if you don't want to load data from scratch.
+- Run `yarn serve` to locally serve the frontend.
 - Run `yarn grain` if you want to distribute Grain using the current scores and the `config/grain.json`.